Shayimpagne/FloatyPanel/README.md

 ## Delegate functions

-### Additional features are available when implementing the FloatyPanelDelegate protocol.
+### Additional features are available by implementing the FloatyPanelDelegate protocol.

 ```swift
 floatyPanelDidClose(_ floatingPanel: FloatyPanelViewController) // called when controller is closed.